HasanBeker2/HasanBeker2/README.md

 - Strong proponent of continuous learning and the empowering role of technology.

 🤝 **Open to Collaboration:**
 I’m on the lookout for innovative opportunities, partnerships, and community initiatives.
-Let's connect for anything related to data analytics, tech education, or if you have a project in mind!
+Let's connect for anything related to data analytics,data science, tech education, or if you have a project in mind!

 ---